 Appeals

-A person whose interests are affected by a Victorian Gambling and Casino Control Commission (Commission) decision may appeal to the Commission for a review.
-You may also appeal a Commission decision through the courts on a question of law.
+Certain decisions of a Victorian Gambling and Casino Control Commission (Commission) delegate may be appealed to the Commission.
+You may also apply to review a Commission decision through the courts.

 Where and how you appeal is determined by the nature of the decision.